fetchai/agents-aea/docs/protocol.md

+<a href="../api/protocols/base#protocol-objects">`Protocols`</a> define agent to agent interactions, which include:

+* messages, which define the representation;

+* serialization logic, which define how a message is encoded for transport; and, optionally

+* dialogues, which define rules over message sequences.

+The framework provides one default protocol, called `default` and introduced <a href="#fetchaidefault020-protocol">below</a>.
+This protocol provides a bare bones implementation for an AEA protocol which includes a <a href="../api/protocols/default/message#defaultmessage-objects">`DefaultMessage`</a>  class and associated <a href="../api/protocols/default/serialization#defaultserializer-objects">`DefaultSerializer`</a> and <a href="..api/protocols/default/dialogues#defaultdialogues-objects">`DefaultDialogue`</a> classes.

+Additional protocols - i.e. a new type of interaction - can be added as packages or generated with the <a href="../protocol-generator">protocol generator</a>.

+## Components of a protocol

+A protocol package contains the following files:

+* `__init__.py`
+* `message.py`, which defines message representation
+* `serialization.py`, which defines the encoding and decoding logic
+* two protobuf related files

+It optionally also contains
+* `dialogues.py`, which defines rules of the message exchange
+* `custom_types.py`, which defines custom types

-A `Protocol` manages message representation (syntax in `message.py`), optionally rules of the message exchange (semantics in `dialogues.py`), as well as encoding and decoding (in `serialization.py`).
-All protocols are for point to point interactions between two agents.
-Agents can be AEAs or other types of agent-like services.
+All protocols are for point to point interactions between two agents or agent-like services.

 <!-- ## Interaction Protocols